TabularEditor/TabularEditorDocs/te3/import-tables.partial.md

 # Updating table schema

-If columns are added/changed in the source, you can use Tabular Editor's **Update table schema** feature at any time.
+If columns are added/changed in the source, or if you recently modified a partition expression or query, you can use Tabular Editor's **Update table schema** feature at any time.

 ![Update Table Schema](~/images/update-table-schema.png)